Zoho CRM vs Close.io CRM: Different Strokes for Different Folks

 Close.io has three service tiers ranging in price from $65 to $145 per user per month.
 For a team of ten employees, that’s between $650 and $1,450 per month in software licensing costs.
 Add in the costs of any third-party connected apps, and you could be looking at several hundred dollars more per month in recurring costs.

 Zoho, on the other hand, also offers different tiers of service, ranging from $20 to $65 per user per month.
 But, this isn’t even where Zoho really shines.
 Zoho’s flagship offering, Zoho One – a suite of over 40 business apps whose numbers and features grow on a monthly basis – is just $45 per user per month*, as long as all of your W-2 employees use the system.
 (1099 contractors are not affected by this; only W-2 employees are forced to have accounts.)
 For a similar team of ten employees, you’d be looking at up to $450/mo.
 Even factoring in a few hundred more dollars for other apps you may need to use along with Zoho One, the costs are only comparable to the lowest level of Close.io.
 And you get so much more functionality. *Prices updated June 2021

 Which one should you choose?
 Depends on your business trajectory

 Despite the huge difference in pricing between Zoho CRM vs Close.io, and despite the gap in functionality as well, Close.io is strong in one very specific area: communication integrations.
 Clearly, they are targeting a specific sort of business.
 The question is, do you run that kind of business?
 And, will that type of business ever change or grow as you scale?

-Close.io CRM is fantastic for heavy phone sales, and they give you the ability to connect to many different business apps you may already use.
+Close.io CRM is fantastic for heavy phone sales.
+They also give you the ability to connect many different business apps you may already use.
 But, Zoho excels in many other areas besides CRM, and their pricing structure makes choosing Zoho an absolute home run in the short term and the long run.